 STRIDES is the name of NYRR's online management platform.
 It's used to track the students' attendance and progress in Young Runners.

 We have created a Quick Start Guide to help you set up your STRIDES account, create a schedule, add students, record attendance, and other common tasks.
 Please download it and keep it handy for reference:

 One of your first tasks with STRIDES is to input your schedule.
-You need the schedule to be able to your athletes' attendance.
+You need the schedule in order to track your athletes' attendance.

 You also need to create a record for every student in your Young Runners program.
 Ensure that you collect the Participant Release forms as soon as possible as you will need parent/guardian contact information to complete the process.

-Detailed instuctions on all these functions can be found in the STRIDES User Guide.
+Detailed instructions on all these functions can be found in the STRIDES User Guide.